QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 3: Accumulated measurement error.md

 Update your `for` loop to include a call to your new `draw_jittered_args()` function.
 Then run your full code and produce both the plots of expectation values and Bloch Sphere.

 ***
-After you made the above changes, and your code is working, here are some questions to consider:
+After you have made the above changes, and your code is working, here are some questions to consider:
 - Increase `NumPulse = 50`, then look at the plots of expectation values.
 What do you notice about these plots compared to the non-jittered plots?
 - Try isolating each type of jitter individually (Omega0, sigma).
 Which one produces more drift in the expectation values?
 - Look at your Bloch Sphere plot - in particular, look at the vectors near each axis (x, y, z).
 It should look like the vectors are clustering around the axis, why?